wei782/Toilet_Guide/README.md

   <img src="/mockup/iOS/iOS_7.png" />
 </p>

+### Forecast AI
+I really want to apply and implement some kind of AI forecast model in this app to get an estimate update to all the toilet, in consider of the fact that nobody will stay in the toilet for us to collect data.
+If the forecast is reliable which can forecast change of crowdedness, cleanness (probably related to clean frequency and crowdedness) the demand of very latest data shall decrease a little bit.
+That should be good news to server load.

 ### Privacy
 The app shall not use identification code on a device to analyze data.
 All data analyze and the algorithm should base on what user will to provide (mostly, toilet rating).